AliceRivi14/Assignment2/README.md

 * `void LaserCallback(const sensor_msgs::LaserScan::ConstPtr& scan)`:

-    is called when a message is posted on the `base_scan` topic.
+    is called when a message is posted on the `/base_scan` topic.

     The robot can see with a field of 180° in front of him and this field (in radiants) is divided in 721 section.

-    With this function the velocity is published on the `cmd_vel` topic and eith the control algorithm it possible to determine the evolution of the robot based on the distance.
+    With this function the velocity is published on the `/cmd_vel` topic and with the control algorithm it possible to determine the evolution of the robot based on the distance.

 ### UI node ###